vHitsuji/MultimodalGame/README.md

 <a name="builddata"></a>
 ### Building the datasets

 To generate an example dataset run the following command.
-This generates 5000 examples and is equivalent to the training dataset "oneshape" used for this project, available [here](https://drive.google.com/drive/folders/1p0GtLX_Y_w78zWoc9Qe8jFPniLOtkr1E?usp=sharing).
+This generates 500 examples and is the same format as the training dataset "oneshape" used for this project, available [here](https://drive.google.com/drive/folders/1p0GtLX_Y_w78zWoc9Qe8jFPniLOtkr1E?usp=sharing).

 ```
 mkdir data